The-Minecraft-Scientist/TTMM-MacOS/README.md

   Copy it to your Applications folder
   Enjoy!
 I will upload new releases to this repository for every NEW TTMM release.
   NOTE: This software will take up a LOT (~500MB) of space on your computer.
-This is not a problem myself or WhitePaw can fix without a large amount of effort
+This is not a problem myself or WhitePaw can fix without a large amount of effort, so don't ask :).